timeflux/timeflux_plux/README.rst

 This plugin provides a driver to connect to `Plux <https://biosignalsplux.com/>`__ devices.

-When connecting to the device for the first time, use the following pairing code is: `123`.
+When connecting to the device for the first time, use the following pairing code: `123`.

 Installation
 ------------